-B) Feed the strap back through the slot.C) Flip the assembly over.
-Fold the shot

-C) Flip the assembly over.
-Fold the short end of the strap flat against the bulkplate and epoxy in place.

-D) When the epoxy has cured, pull the strap until the "D" ring is wedged at the slot.
-Apply epoxy to the strap at the "D" ring.

-E) Epoxy the bulkplate inside the piston body 1/8" from the top.
+- B) Feed the strap back through the slot. - C) Flip the assembly over.
+Fold the short end of the strap flat against the bulkplate and epoxy in place. - D) When the epoxy has cured, pull the strap until the "D" ring is wedged at the slot.
+Apply epoxy to the strap at the "D" ring. - E) Epoxy the bulkplate inside the piston body 1/8" from the top.
 Apply an epoxy fillet to both sides of the bulkplate.

-A) Screw a nut onto the eye bolt.
+Screw a nut onto the eye bolt.
 Thread the eye bolt through the hole in the coupler bulkplate.
 Place the washer over the eye bolt threads protruding through the bulkplate.
 Tighten the other nut against the washer.
 Apply a drop of CA to the threads of the eyebolt to keep the nuts from loosening.
 Epoxy the bulkplate assembly inside the coupler tube about 1/8" from the end.
 Apply an epoxy fillet to both sides of the bulkplate.

-Draw a pencil mark around the coupler 3.5" from the same end as the bulkplate.
-Spread some epoxy inside the slotted end of the payload section to a depth of about 7.0".
+Draw a pencil mark around the coupler 2.5" from the end opposite the bulkplate.
+Spread some epoxy inside the payload section to a depth of about 2".
 Push the coupler into the payload section using a slow twisting motion up to the pencil mark.
-Immediately clear the slots of any epoxy before it begins to set-up.